Difference Between GBIC and SFP

 The name itself suggests the highly efficient small-sized nature of the transceiver.

-This helps in the connection to the motherboard of a circuit thereby having an increased customer purchase strategy.
+This helps connect to the motherboard of a circuit, thereby increasing customer purchase strategy.

 Their major connection purpose to the motherboard and data transmission-receiving functions are required by tech companies having a large transmission every other minute.